-- 8.7 The existing property is not protected from demolition by existing policies and would be acceptable, subject to a suitably designed replacement building coming forward.
-The proposal seeks to demolish the existing detached dwelling-house and replace it with 6 apartments and 3 houses within a single building mass.
-The scheme has been specifically designed to resemble a terrace of houses, rather than a block of flats.
-Officers are satisfied that the scheme respects the character of the area and would have limited impact on the Fairhaven Avenue street-scene. - 8.8 The Croydon Local Plan has a presumption in favour of three storey developments and the application seeks to provide a high quality 3 storey built form that respects the pattern, layout and siting in accordance with Policy DM10.1. - 8.9 The height, scale and massing of the scheme would be acceptable, given that the site works well with the topography and would sit well with the adjoining properties.
+- 8.7 The existing property is not protected from demolition by existing policies and its demolition is acceptable subject to a suitably designed replacement building coming forward.
+The proposal seeks to replace it with 9 apartments within a single building.
+The scheme has been specifically designed to resemble houses, rather than a block of flats.
+Officers are satisfied that the scheme respects the street-scene. - 8.8 The Croydon Local Plan has a presumption in favour of three storey development and the application seeks to provide a three storey property providing a high quality built form that respects the land level changes, pattern, layout and siting in accordance with Policy DM10.1. - 8.9 The height, scale and massing of the scheme would be acceptable, given that the site works well with the topography and would sit well with the adjoining properties.